adnan-drina/ocp-devex-demos/01-ocp-builds/WALK_THROUGH.md

 OpenShift Builds are integrated part of the OpenShift Container Platform, and dont require any installation or configuration.
 We only need to ensure that we have a connection to our OpenShift cluster and enough privileges to create a project (kubernetes namespace).

+**Note:** If you dont have an OpenShift cluster available, you can use [OpenShift Developer Sandbox](https://developers.redhat.com/developer-sandbox).
+The sandbox is perfect for immediate access into OpenShift.
+With the sandbox, you'll get free access to a shared OpenShift and Kubernetes cluster.

 - Login to OpenShift cluster
 ```shell
 oc login -u myuser -p mypassword